ngi-nix/liberaforms/docs/docker.md

 ### Edit `.env`

 The Postgres container requires two extra environment variables.
-The name of the container will be set to `DB_HOST`
+Also, the name of the container will be set to `DB_HOST`

 ```
 POSTGRES_ROOT_USER=